|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Olava located on East Point at the southeastern corner Bougainville.
+Olava located on East Point (East Cape) at the southeast corner of Bougainville.

 Erventa Harbor (Buin Harbor) located on the souther coast of Bougainville between Kangua and Buin.

-Mawaraka (Mawareka, Mawataka) located on the southwest coast of Bougainville
+Moisuru located on the southern coast of Bougainville

 Erventa Island small island off southern Bougainville.